ebidel/appmetrics.js/README.md

 Metrics can be reported to Google Analytics using `sendToAnalytics(<category>)`.
 These show up in the Analytics UI under [User Timing](https://developers.google.com/analytics/devguides/collection/analyticsjs/user-timings).

+    metric1.sendToAnalytics('page load');
+    metric2.sendToAnalytics('render', 'first paint'); // Optional 2nd arg is an event name metric3.sendToAnalytics('JS Dependencies', 'load', 1234567890); // Optional 3rd arg to override metric3.duration.

-The first argument to `sendToAnalytics()` is the category of your metric ('page load', 'gallery', 'video').
-The second argument is an optional name of the metric ('first paint', 'init', 'play').
-By default, `metric.name` is used but oftentimes it's more convenient to have shorter names in the Google Analytics UI.
+The first argument to `sendToAnalytics()` is the category of your metric ('load', 'gallery', 'video').
+The second argument is an optional name of the metric ('first paint', 'reveal', 'watch_started').
+By default, `metric.name` is used, but oftentimes it's more convenient to send a shorter to Google Analytics so it renders it nicely in its UI.

-Examples

-    metric.sendToAnalytics('page ready');
-    metric.sendToAnalytics('load', 'first paint'); // Optional 2nd arg is an event name metric.sendToAnalytics('JS Dependencies', 'load', 1234567890); // Optional 3rd arg to override duration.

 ### Tips

-For easier use, methods can also be chained:
+All methods can be chained for easier use:

+    metric.start();
+    // ... some time later ...
-    metric.end().log().sendToAnalytics('app task', 'syntax highlight');
+    metric.end().log().sendToAnalytics('extras', 'syntax highlight');

 ### Examples

-**Example** - measure how long it takes a json file to load and report it to Google Analytics:
+**Example** - measure how long it takes a json file to load, and report it to Google Analytics:

     <script>
-      let metric = new Metric('features_loaded');
+      const metric = new Metric('features_loaded');
       metric.start();

       function onFeaturesLoad() {
-        metric.end().log().sendToAnalytics('features', 'load');
+        metric.end().log().sendToAnalytics('features', 'loaded');
       }
     </script>
     <script src="features.json" onload="onFeaturesLoad()"></script>